sbXII/sbXII/README.md

-"Hello World - you are awesome!" - everything is working fine - check!
+"Hello World - you are awesome!"